Ibraheem-Mohsin/Llama-3.2-3B-QLoRA-Fine-Tuning/README.md

 ## Disclaimer

-This project encourages reasoning-style outputs, but generated reasoning traces should not automatically be treated as factual or reliable.
-Outputs should still be validated, especially for important or sensitive tasks.
+This project encourages reasoning-style outputs, but generated reasoning traces should still be validated, especially for important or sensitive tasks.

 ---